tmszdmsk/arij/README.md

 ariJ - **a**nother **r**eally **i**nteresting **J**ira
 ====
-...client for Android
-yes, I came up with this acronym right now.
+...client for Android.
+Yes, I came up with this acronym right now.

 It's my pet project, I want to learn new stuff, test different approaches using different libraries, so don't expect well formed codebase, at least at the beginning.